-- Maintenance 20 U/kg body weight/hr (2) - (1) The heparin solution (2,000 U/ 500 mL physiological saline) is used for priming. - (°2) The maximum maintenance dose allowed for any patient is 2,000 U/hr. - (2) The heparin doses described above and the ACT (activated clotting time) value described below (see (4)) are intended as general recommendations.
+- Bolus 40 60 U/kg - Maintenance 20 U/kg body weight/hr (3) - ^() These doses are general recommendation for adult patients.
+Adjust the dose depending on the body weight and the condition of the patient, especially when applying to low body weight patients. - ^('2) The heparin solution (2,000 U/ 500 mL physiological saline) is used for priming. - ^('3) The maximum maintenance dose allowed for any patient is 2,000 U/hr. - (2) The heparin doses described above and the ACT (activated clotting time) value described below (see (4)) are intended as general recommendations.
 The exact amount, frequency and method of administration of heparin are the sole responsibility of the prescribing/attending physician and should be selected based on the individual patient's clinical condition. - (3) The heparin dose can be adjusted during and after PMX-DHP on the basis of clinical observation; ACT and/or APTT (activated partial thromboplastin time) values.
 (Some patients, in particular patients who have undergone surgery, may not be able to tolerate the above recommended levels of heparin.
 This may be due to: (a) presence of a continuous heparin infusion or regular administration of heparin prior to treatment with PMX-DHP and/or (b) high ACT or APTT value prior to treatment with PMX-DHP.) - (4) Closely monitor patient clotting time at intervals during the procedure to ensure that an adequate level of anticoagulant is maintained.
 Adjust the continuous infusion of heparin based on the ACT or APTT measurement.
-Maintain ACT or APTT within the range 150 -180 sec or 50 - 60 sec with a maximum of 240 sec or 100 sec, respectively.
+Maintain ACT or APTT within the range

+$150 - 180 \sec \text{ or } 50 - 60 \sec \text{ with a maximum of}$ 240 sec or 100 sec, respectively.
 Blood for ACT or APTT measurement must be taken from the first sampling port on the inlet line (before the heparin line joins the inlet line).